Network-Adjusted Covariates for Community Detection: Simulation

 We set $F_k \sim \mathcal{N}(m_k, I_p)$ for the covariates and discuss the setting of mean vectors $m_k$.
 In the large covariates case, $p = 600$, most covariates are noise with mean $0$.
-We first select $10\%$ of the $p$ covariates as the ``useful" covariates and then set the mean for those covariates as $m_k(j) \sim \mu_1*Bernoulli(1/2)$ independently.
+We first select $5\%$ of the $p$ covariates as the ``useful" covariates and then set the mean for those covariates as $m_k(j) \sim \mu_1*Bernoulli(1/2)$ independently.
 Therefore, $m_k(j)$ is different across communities $k$, which carries the label information.
 The leftover covariates have mean $m_k(j) = 0$.
 In the small covariates case, $p = 20$.
 Let $m_k(j) \sim \mu_2 + 0.1*Bernoulli(0.5)$ when $j \in \{5k-1,5k-2,5k-3,5k-4\}$ and $m_k(j) \sim 0.1*Bernoulli(0.5)$ otherwise.

-For each simulation study, we compare five different methods.
-The first three are popular community detection methods based on both network and covariates: our newly proposed spectral clustering on network-adjusted covariates method, the covariate-assisted spectral clustering in \cite{casc}, and the semi-definite programming in \cite{attrisparse}.
-We also consider implementing spectral method on the network only, in particular the spectral clustering with regularized Laplacian method in \cite{joseph2016impact}.
+For each simulation study, we compare six different methods.
+The first four are popular community detection methods based on both network and covariates: our newly proposed spectral clustering on network-adjusted covariates method by Algorithm \ref{alg1}, our new algorithm on generalized covariates by Algorithm \ref{alg2}, the covariate-assisted spectral clustering in \cite{casc}, and the semi-definite programming in \cite{attrisparse}.
+We also consider spectral method on the network only, in particular the spectral clustering with regularized Laplacian method in \cite{joseph2016impact}.
 To examine the effects using only the covariate matrix, the last method is the spectral clustering method on $XX'$ in \cite{specgem}.

 The first simulation study is on the community by community connection intensity matrix $P$.
 Let the between-community intensity $\alpha \in [0.1, 0.9]$.
-A smaller $\alpha$ means sparser connections between communities.
-Such difference makes the detection problem based on the network easier.
-Fig. \ref{fig:exp}(a) and (b) record the average community detection error rate, where the error rate of the network-based method decreases at first but then increases because of too few connections.
-Our approach outperforms all other methods in most cases, only except the semi-definite programming method and covariate-based method when the network information is very few.
+A smaller $\alpha$ will cause larger differences between the within-community connections and between-community connections, so that the community detection is easier.
+On the other hand, a very small $\alpha$ indicates many low-degree nodes in the sparse communities.
+Hence, there is a sweet spot of $\alpha$ when the community detection is purely based on the network, as shown in Fig. \ref{fig:exp}(a) and (b).
+Our approach outperforms all other methods in most cases, except the semi-definite programming method and covariate-based method when the network information is very few.